-For sales of goods to retail customers, revenue is recognised when control of the goods has transferred, being

-All amounts are in thousand Bulgarian leva unless otherwise stated at the point the customer purchases the goods.
+For sales of goods to retail customers, revenue is recognised when control of the goods has transferred, being at the point the customer purchases the goods.
 Payment of the transaction price is due when the customer receives the goods.

 For internet sales, revenue is recognised when control of the goods has transferred to the customer, being at the point the goods are shipped to the customer's specific location.
 When the customer initially purchases the goods online the transaction price received by the Group is recognised as a contract liability until the goods have been delivered to the customer.